answerdigital/github-member-log/README.md

 A simple Cloudflare Worker to receive a [GitHub Webhook](https://docs.github.com/en/webhooks) and send member/collaborator add/remove events to Slack.

+The slack app is called GitHub Admin Log, and logs to the #admins-git

 ## Deploy With Cloudflare

 Requires the following: